 J.D., University of Virginia School of Law, 1992

 B.A., Northwestern University, 1982

-Deirdre Enright is director of investigation for the Law School's Innocence Project Clinic.
+Deirdre Enright is a director of the Law School's Innocence Project Clinic.
 Enright previously worked at the Virginia Capital Representation Resource

 Center, where she represented clients and consulted on cases in all stages of capital litigation, with primary focus on federal and state post-conviction proceedings and Supreme Court certiorari review.
 After graduating from the University of Virginia Law School in 1992, Enright worked as a staff attorney at the Mississippi Capital Defense Resource Center.